Infrastructure package scales down Biden climate investments - News Break

 Nevertheless, the White House said in its press release that the bipartisan deal “will accomplish the President’s goal of building 500,000 EV chargers.”

-The bipartisan framework also says it will invest $47 billion in resilience, while the original plan would have devoted $50 billion for infrastructure resilience.
+The bipartisan framework also says it’ll invest $47 billion in resilience, while the original plan would have devoted $50 billion for infrastructure resilience.

-However, Biden also said that he won't sign a bipartisan bill without the passage of an additional bill passed through reconciliation, which requires just 50 votes, so it's possible that more spending on climate provisions could come through that bill.

-It's also possible that measures from his jobs plan that were not included in the bipartisan bill could appear in the other one.
+The information released by the White House doesn’t say whether there will be additional money in later years for any of the measures.

 Biden’s push to replace the nation’s lead service lines was also included in the bipartisan deal, with the White House statement saying it will “eliminate the nation’s lead service lines and pipes, delivering clean drinking water to up to ten million American families and more than 400,000 schools and child care facilities that currently don’t have it.”